 How much does it cost?

-It’s pretty hard to publish 50 pieces of content (it took us almost a year), so almost any startup can use Tracker for free.
-If you need more user logins, customized notification settings, publish tons of content, or need other advanced features, that will be covered by the paid tiers.
+If you need more user logins, customized notification settings, publish tons of content, or need other advanced features, it can be covered by the paid tiers.

 Because we crawl the web to find sites linking to your content in *almost* real-time, Tracker is somewhat resource intensive if you need to track lots of content.
 If you need several hundred pieces of content tracked, it will cost about $99 per month (to give you a rough sense of pricing after the beta).